doo/process/README.md

     > (execute-sequential process-definition {:alpha 1} :result)
     {:result 14, :epsilon 7, :delta 4, :gamma 3, :beta 2, :alpha 1}

-In comparision to our first process-definition this version has much less boilerplate code.
-The process macro needs to be aware of the inputs so that it can figure out if you mean a dependency our just a symbol from the context (a var defined in the current namespace or a binding in a surrounding let).
+In comparison to our first process-definition this version has much less boilerplate code.
+The `process` macro needs to be aware of the inputs so that it can figure out if you mean a dependency or just a symbol from the context (a var defined in the current namespace or a binding in a surrounding let).
 Here we define `alpha` as nil while `beta` has a default value of `2`.
-Like any other component also `beta` can be predefined via the existing-outputs parameter of the `execute-sequential` function.
+Like any other component `beta` can also be predefined via the existing-outputs parameter of the `execute-sequential` function.

 ## License